 Welcome to my website.
-I am currently a second-year PhD candidate in Astrophysics at Harvard.
+I am a PhD candidate in Astrophysics at Harvard.
 I am interested in a wide range of topics in physical and observational cosmology.
 I am currently working with Prof. Daniel Eisenstein on the methodology and applications of the galaxy three-point correlation function (3PCF) in the squeeze limit, specifically in the context of constraining the galaxy-halo connection.
 We are also broadly interested in methodologies that improve clustering measurements and their interpretations.

 I am currently an observer/telescope operator at Harvard Observing Project (HOP), where we host open observing nights to look at fun yet scientifically interesting targets.
 I am also a founding member of Open Labs At Harvard, with the goal of promoting science and research education among underpriviledged K-12 students in the Greater Boston area.

 Before Harvard, I got my Bachelors degree in Astrophysics at Princeton, where I worked on various exciting projects such as identifying obscured quasars in SDSS, looking for ultra diffuse galaxies in HSC, and simulating progenitor gas clouds in the early Universe.